 – Martin Seligman

-Before World War II, Psychology had 3 clear missions:
+Before World War II, the field of psychology had 3 clear missions:

 This was incredibly beneficial.
-14 Disorders previously incurable were researched scientifically and treatments to cure or relief the symptoms were found.
+14 previously incurable disorders were researched scientifically and treatments to cure or relieve the symptoms were found.

 They made remarkable progress in repairing damage within a disease model of functioning.
 However, psychology’s other missions, to promote productive, meaningful lives and nurture talent were left unattended.